sakaiproject/sakai/basiclti/docs/LTIROLES.md

 There is also a realm called `!site.template.lti` that has a number of additional roles beyond a Sakai Course site that match the LTI roles.
 This template is used to create sites in the LTI providers in Sakai.
-Sinces these sites are coming from "LTI" sources it is good to capture these incoming LTI roles in a realm so a school can customise the seccurity functions.
+Sinces these sites are coming from "LTI" sources it is good to capture these incoming LTI roles in a realm so a school can customize the security functions.

 The only thing that is universal across all realms is that one (or more) roles is the "most powerful role" (a.k.a. the "Maintain role").
 The maintain role